2024 Southport stabbings: Attack

 Shortly before 11:45, Axel Rudakubana arrived at Hart Street by taxi, which he had booked under the false name 'Simon'.
 He asked the driver to direct him to 34A Hart Street, then left the vehicle without paying the fare and began walking down the alley towards the Hart Space.

-Wearing a surgical mask and green hoodie and armed with a 20 cm chef's knife, Rudakubana entered the building at 11:45 through the front door, which was unlocked for fire safety reasons, and walked up the flight of stairs to the studio.
+Wearing a surgical mask and green hoodie and armed with a 20 cm chef's knife, Rudakubana entered the building at 11:45 through the front door, which was unlocked, and walked up the flight of stairs to the studio.
 Lucas did not initially realise Rudakubana was armed, and thought he was there to collect a child.

 Rudakubana began stabbing children at random, moving "quickly" throughout the room while remaining silent.
-Lucas realised he was attacking the children only when he moved on to her and stabbed her in the back five times.
+Lucas realised he was attacking the children only when he moved on to her and stabbed her in her spine, head, ribs, lung and shoulder blade.
 Lucas and Liddle tried to shield children from Rudakubana; Lucas ushered some children out of the venue via a fire exit while Liddle hid a child in a bathroom.
+Over half the children, left on their own, were able to help each other and find safety.
+Many found safety at a local house.
 Lucas called 999 and sent others down the main stairs into the car park, telling them to run away once outside.
 One girl was pulled back inside and stabbed by Rudakubana while attempting to leave the building; she collapsed outside but survived.
 Merseyside Police received the first emergency call at 11:47, and emergency services were dispatched.
 North West Ambulance Service (NWAS) received their first call a minute later.